adamsmd/latex-pkg-external/README.md

-# The `locpream` package: Local preambles within a LaTeX document
+# The `locpream` package: Local preambles within LaTeX documents

-The `locpream` package allows the use of a preamble that is local to a specific part of the document.
-This is useful for using symbols from a package without loading it into the main document.
-For example, the main document may use symbols from multiple packages that conflict or otherwise cannot be loaded together.
+The `locpream` package allows the use of preambles that are local to specific parts of a document.
+This is useful for using symbols from packages without loading those packages into the main document.
+For example, `locpream` allow the simultaneous use of symbols from packages that conflict with each other or otherwise cannot be loaded together.

-## Status
+## Warning

-This package is pre-alpha and its interface may change without notice.
+This package is pre-alpha, and its interface may change without notice.

 ## Download